Aortic Valve Replacement: Open

-- Heart birth defects (like a bicuspid aortic valve)
+Heart birth defects such as a bicuspid aortic valve

 What are the risks of an open aortic valve replacement?

 There are certain risks with any type of surgery.
-Your particular risks will vary based on your particular medical condition, your age, and other factors.
-Be sure to
+Your risks will vary based on your

+medical condition, your age, and other factors.
+Be sure to talk with your healthcare